keboola/developers-docs/overview/encryption.md

 - Adding `projectId` to the `componentId` changes the prefix to `KBC::ProjectSecure::`, making the cipher decryptable within the project's component configurations.
 This is recommended for **all secrets** used within a typical Keboola Connection project.

-- Including `branchType` with these IDs (`componentId`, `projectId`) results in a cipher beginning with `KBC::BranchTypeSecure::`.
-This allows decryption in any setup of the specified component in the project, either in the default production branch or in any development branch.
-This means an encrypted value with this setting cannot be moved between production and development branches or vice versa.
-Also, it's not possible to encrypt a value for just one development branch.

 - Providing all three IDs (`componentId`, `projectId`, `configId`) generates a cipher starting with `KBC::ConfigSecure::`, limiting decryption to a specific configuration.
 This is useful for preventing the copying of configurations.

-- Combining `branchType` with all three IDs creates a cipher that starts with `KBC::BranchTypeConfigSecure::`.
-It can only be decrypted within a specific component configuration in a specific project.
-It works for both the default production branch and any development branch.
-This means such encrypted value is not transferrable between production and development (and vice versa).
-Encrypting a value for only a single development branch is not possible.

 - Using only `projectId` yields a cipher that begins with `KBC::ProjectWideSecure::`, decryptable across the project's configurations.
 This cipher type helps encrypt information shared across multiple components, e.g., SSH tunnel settings.

+- Adding `branchType` restricts the encryption to the default production branch or to development branches.
+This means an encrypted value with this setting cannot be moved between production and development branches or vice versa.
+It is not possible to encrypt a value for just one development branch.

+	- Using `branchType` with `componentId` and `projectId` results in a cipher beginning with `KBC::BranchTypeSecure::`.
+This allows decryption in any production or development configuration of the specified component in the project .

+	- Using `branchType` with all three IDs  (`componentId`, `projectId`, `configId`) creates a cipher that starts with `KBC::BranchTypeConfigSecure::`.
+It can only be decrypted within a specific production or development component configuration in a specific project.

-- Combining `branchType` with `projectId` creates a cipher beginning with `KBC::ProjectWideBranchTypeSecure::`.
-This cipher allows decryption across all configurations in the project, whether in production or development branches.
-However, encrypted values cannot be transferred between these branches, and encrypting for a single development branch alone is not possible.
+	- Using `branchType` with `projectId` creates a cipher beginning with `KBC::ProjectWideBranchTypeSecure::`.
+This cipher allows decryption across all production or development configurations in the project.

 The following rules apply to all ciphers: